ceph/ceph/doc/rados/operations/pools.rst

 ``min_size``

 :Description: Sets the minimum number of replicas required for I/O.
               See `Set the Number of Object Replicas`_ for further details.
-              Replicated pools only.
+              In the case of Erasure Coded pools this should be set to a value greater than 'k' since if we allow IO at the value 'k' there is no redundancy and data will be lost in the event of a permanent OSD failure.
+For more information see `Erasure Code
+              <../erasure-code>`_

 :Type: Integer
 :Version: ``0.54`` and above